RSpec Rails Controller Test

 end

-You want to make it sure that only the admin and owner of the story can delete it, by installing gem 'pundit'.
+You want to make sure that only the admin and owner of the story can delete it, by installing gem 'pundit'.

 class StoryPolicy < ApplicationPolicy